Undercov45/GifRandomizer/README.md

 - Double clik on the .ahk program

-- The program run, by default use ctrl j to active it the program should display a gif and increase the number
+- The program run, by default use ctrl f to active it the program should display a gif and increase the number

 - if you want to reset the number, you can either delete count.txt (it will be recreate) or, change the value in this same file to write a 0